GStapala/RemoteHome/readme.md

 * Authorization - login page.
 * UnitTests - Xamarin App.
 * Main icon for application.
-* Ability to make a path from options.
+* Ability to add and remove lights/rooms etc.
-			Example : On WashMachine page when we click power switch, the current program dropdown apears, then after we choose the program, next controll apears.
+* Create a path from options.
-			(Now they are all shown at start with IsActive property)
+			Example : On WashMachine page when we click power switch, the current program dropdown apears, then after we choose the program, next controll apears and so on.
+(Currently they are all shown at start with IsActive property)
-* Custom Picker - made from label and modal window.
+* Custom Picker - create a custom one from label and modal window.
+Xamarin picker isn't working correctly as for now.
 * Add new pages - gate, cameras.

-# About
+# About :
 * Development by Grzegorz Stapala